Current Fluctuations in One-Dimensional Diffusion-Reaction Systems via Tensor Networks: Results

-as expected.
-When $k_+=k_-=0$, the reaction is turned off and the charge transport is reduced to the pure diffusion of holes and electrons.
+The main result of this work is the tensor-network calculation of the cumulant generating function $Q(\lambda)$, which is presented in both Fig.~\ref{fig_convergence} and Fig.~\ref{fig_Q}.
+In DMRG calculations, the number of sweeps is crucial for cumulant generating function to converge.
+When the reactions are turned off ($k_+=k_-=0$), the charge transport is reduced to the pure diffusion of holes and electrons.
 In this case, $Q(\lambda)$ can be analytically solved~\cite{Andrieux_JStatMech_2006, Gu_NewJPhys_2022} with the solution given by